 When you purchase a SISU mouthguard, or any protective gear for that matter, you expect it to keep your body safe from injury.
 So, how do you ensure long lasting protection out of your mouthguard?
-The key is to take care of it.
-Here are some tips to help you keep your mouthguard protective all season long.
+Proper mouth guard care is key.
+Here are some tips on how to keep a mouthguard clean and protective all season long.

 If it’s hanging out of the side of your mouth (as seen in the NBA), how can it protect your teeth?
 Using your guard like a chew toy might seem like a hard habit to kick, but chewing can leave your teeth vulnerable to injury.
 Chewing on your mouthguard is a sign that it fits loose in your mouth or is uncomfortable.
 No matter which sport you play, the American Dental Association recommends using a mouthguard that fits snugly the entire game or practice and allows you to talk, breathe and drink with ease.